SharifElHaloul/Code-institute-Project-1/README.md

 ### Thank you page

 On submission of a completed form, the user will open a new tab with thank you web page.
-The web page contains a celebratory image and a thank you message to let the user know we have recieved their information.
+The web page contains a celebratory image and a thank you message to let the user know we have received their information.
 This page matched thematically with the rest of the website

 ![Arcade building club thank you page](assets/images/thankyou-readme.png)